pvenetis/dataflow-saas-analysis/README.md

 This analysis explores **sales performance, regional behavior, customer loyalty, and refund trends** to uncover key growth opportunities and operational improvements.

+*(Note: Data is simulated to reflect realistic SaaS business patterns.)*

+---

+## Methodology & Tools

+This analysis combined **data preparation, exploratory analysis, and business insights** using the following approach:

+- **Data Cleaning & Preparation:** SQL was used to join tables, remove duplicates, and standardize data across **Orders**, **Products**, **Customers**, and **Regions**.
+- **Exploratory Data Analysis (EDA):** SQL, Excel pivot tables and charts were used to uncover trends in revenue, order volume, product performance, and seasonal behavior.
+- **Insight Generation:** Metrics such as **Average Order Value (AOV)**, refund rates, and loyalty program impact were calculated to guide strategic recommendations.
+- **Visualization:** Charts were exported and annotated for clarity, emphasizing actionable insights for decision-makers.

+**Tools & Technologies:** SQL, Excel, GitHub, Markdown, Data Visualization (Excel charts/plots)

 ---

 ## Executive Summary